-- (1) Core Mission.
+(1) Core Mission.
 TFSMS is the authoritative source for a ground unit's core mission prescribed wartime requirement.
 The prescribed wartime requirement appears on a unit's table of equipment under the T/E column.
-The primary mission authorized aircraft (PMAA) requirement by type/model/series (T/M/S), are the prescribed wartime requirement for tactical aviation flying units.
+The Primary Mission Aircraft Authorization (PMAA) requirement by type/model/series (T/M/S), are the prescribed wartime requirement for tactical aviation flying units.
 The PMAA is maintained in DRRS-MC by T/M/S and automatically populated and/or updated for a unit's wartime requirement.

-DC AVN (APP) advises DC PP&O POR if changes to a T/M/S requirement are needed in DRRS-MC.
-The prescribed wartime requirement for aviation support equipment comes from the Support Equipment Resources Management Information System.
+DC AVN (APP) advises DC PP&O (POR) if changes to a T/M/S requirement are needed in DRRS-MC.
+The prescribed wartime requirement for aviation support equipment comes from the Support Equipment Resources Management Information System (SERMIS).
 Units' core mission prescribed wartime requirements are automatically pre-populated in DRRS-MC.
-Units will use the DRRS-MC equipment page to account for equipment, both ground and aviation. - (2) Assigned Mission.
-Task organized units will use their approved equipment density list (EDL) for their assigned mission prescribed wartime requirement. - b.
+Units will use the DRRS-MC equipment page to account for equipment, both ground and aviation.

+- (2) Assigned Mission.
+Task organized units will use their approved Equipment Density List (EDL) for their assigned mission prescribed wartime requirement. - b.
 Possessed Equipment.
 Ground and aviation supply regulations determine the possessed status of equipment.
 Excess possessed equipment (quantities above the prescribed PEI and MEE wartime requirement) does not change a unit's structure.
 Equipment possessed quantities are listed in a unit's accounting documentation and include all MEE and PEI possessed by the unit; this includes excess.
 Equipment above the T/E quantities are reflected in DRRS-MC as excess.
 Excess equipment for flying squadrons is determined by adjustments to their primary mission aircraft inventory by DC Aviation.
-Excess equipment will be identified by each respective TAMCN and it will not be used to calculate S-levels. - c.
+Excess equipment will be identified by each respective item type and it will not be used to calculate total S-levels. - c.
 Intermediate Level Commands.
 Intermediate commands subjectively assess their S-levels.
 They should consider the impact of any excess equipment in their subordinate units when making a subjective S-level assessment. - 7.
 R-Level: Equipment Condition.
-Units will use DRRS-MC to calculate a R-level as of the time of the report.
+Units will use DRRS-MC to calculate an R-level as of the time of the report.
 R-Levels will report the lower of the MEE and PEI calculations described in this paragraph.
 Applicable maintenance directives and references (g), (o) and (p) determine a mission capable status.
 Excess possessed equipment (quantities above the prescribed wartime requirement) will be included in determining R-levels.
-Total possessed quantity will include excess equipment per TAMCN.
-Each TAMCN and aircraft T/M/S will be calculated individually and have a R-level.
+Total possessed quantity will include excess equipment per item type.
+Each item type and aircraft T/M/S will be calculated individually and have an R-level. - a.

-- a.
 Deadline Quantity.
 Of the total possessed/IR equipment, enter the total quantity of deadlined equipment in the deadlined field. - b.
-Flying squadrons will report both the number of aircraft that are mission capable (MC) and full mission capable (FMC) in equipment condition (R-level) calculations.
+Flying squadrons will report both the number of aircraft that are Mission Capable (MC) and Full Mission Capable (FMC) in equipment condition (R-level) calculations.
 Squadrons will identify the number of MC aircraft and then further identify the number of MC aircraft that are FMC. - c.
 Table 3-2 depicts the criteria for the R-level calculations.
-Units not reporting R-1 must provide mandatory remarks and reason code, per paragraph 11 of this chapter.
-On rare occasion, PP&O POR may direct an organization to report its R-Level as R-6 not measured.
+Units not reporting R-1 must provide mandatory remarks and reason code, per paragraph 9 and 10 of this Chapter.
+On rare occasion, PP&O (POR) may direct an organization to report its R-Level as R-6 not measured.